 The worst thing you could do for your business is hang on to that employee.
 Here’s why: When you keep around an underperforming employee, you send a message to the rest of your team that you tolerate mediocrity.
 Eventually everyone else on your team plays down to that level, too.

-I won’t talk much on this but will give little point
+Bad leaders can destroy your business if they lack communication.
+I won’t talk much on this but will give little point;

 Harvard Business School professor Boris Groysberg did a study and discovered something staggering: Mega corporations Nokia, Star Princess Cruise Lines, Enron, British Petroleum and Thai Airways all met their downfall because of poor communication.
 Poor communication happens for two reasons: because entrepreneurs make assumptions about their team members, and because they don’t want to hurt their team members’ feelings.